 - ensure transparency – a declaration of current and planned investment based on the needs of the local population and a requirement for providers to declare what services they already provide, including staff numbers, skills and roles, waiting times and access to information.

-- demonstrate service transformation – a clear description of the existing services the local area offers and the range and choice of improved support they aim to provide as part of the transformation.
-Plans to ensure collaborative practice with children, young people and families and involving schools; the use of evidence-based interventions; and regular feedback of outcome monitoring to children, young people and families in session and supervision
+- demonstrate service transformation – a clear description of the existing services the local area offers and the range and choice of improved support they aim to provide as part of the transformation, including, where appropriate, implementation of Mental Health Support Teams and waiting time pilots.
+Plans to ensure collaborative practice with children, young people and families and involving schools; the use of evidence-based interventions; and regular feedback of outcome monitoring to children, young people and families in session and supervision.